Ranmaruru/game-of-life/README.txt

-!Game is not in a functional state currently...!
+Game is in a functional state currently!
-:-(
+:-)